HarshKotwal/ChefClaude/README.md

-# 🧑‍🍳 ChefClaude – Ingredient-Based Recipe Suggester
+# 🧑‍🍳 Chef Master – Ingredients-Based Recipe Suggester

-ChefClaude is a React + Node.js project that lets users input ingredients and attempts to generate a recipe suggestion from them using an AI backend.
+Chef Master is a full-stack React application that lets users input ingredients and attempts to generate a recipe suggestion from them using an AI backend.

 ## Features

-- Add ingredients via UI form
+- Add ingredients you have via UI form
-- Dynamic ingredient list rendering
-- Backend API for recipe generation
+- AI-powered recipe generation using Groq's Llama 3.3 70B model
+- Formatted recipe output with cooking instructions
+- Fast response times with Groq API
 - Secure `.env` handling for private keys
-- Ready for AI integration (Hugging Face / others)
+- Clean, responsive user interface

 ## Tech Used